jarusll/the-logs/index.md

 I am not getting any pc time today, he's been playing Portal.
 I'll read.

+I finished the Unit testing section.
+I can start tdd.

 # 2022-04-20

 Whenever a merge error happens, my GitJournal breaks.
 It happened today and I couldn't write from phone.